 Please do not disturb, feed or interfere with wildlife.
 During the nesting season of the endangered Western Snowy Plover, March to September, portions of the Siltcoos Estuary are under recreational restrictions.

 Rockhounds should know there is a limit of one gallon per day for collecting along the Oregon Coast (and only three gallons total within a year).
 Permits are needed for collecting vertebrate fossils.

-If you have questions or want to fossil hunt with a professional, the Oregon Fossil Guy is a great resource.
+Leave living creatures where they are - including seastars and sand dollars.
 Do not climb or sit on logs along the shoreline as they could roll unexpectedly.
 And always keep an eye on the ocean watching for sneaker waves.

 Beach Clean Up